HDFGroup/vol-rest/README.txt

 I.   Introduction
 II.
 Obtaining and Building the REST VOL plugin
-    a.
-Prerequisites
+    A. Prerequisites
-    b.
-Obtaining the REST VOL plugin
+    B. Obtaining the REST VOL plugin
-    c.
-Building the included HDF5 distribution
+    C. Building the included HDF5 distribution
-    d.
-Building the REST VOL plugin against HDF5
+    D. Building the REST VOL plugin against HDF5
+        a) Building with autotools
+        b) Building with CMake
 III.
 Using the REST VOL plugin
-    a.
-Building and running an application with the REST VOL plugin
+    A. Building and running an application with the REST VOL plugin IV.
-    b.
 Currently unsupported features
-IV.
-More information
+V.  More information

 I. Introduction